iwishiwasaneagle/janhendrikewers.uk/_posts/2022-03-21-upgrading_from_paperless-ng_to_paperless_ngx.md

 And remember, always create a backup before changing your system!
 I have my [rlcone setup][paperless-ng-with-automated-backups] but still like doing a quick `tar -czvf paperless paperless.tar.gz` before an upgrade _just in case_.

+For more guidance on how to set up Paperless-ngx with automated email ingress and rules, have a look at my other article: [Using GMail's App Passwords With Paperless-NGX]({% post_url 2022-11-09-gmail_app_password_with_paperless-ngx %}).

 ---

 [^1]: Discussions can be found in [#1599](https://github.com/jonaswinkler/paperless-ng/issues/1599) and [#1632](https://github.com/jonaswinkler/paperless-ng/issues/1632).